RobTrew/tree-tools/OmniFocus scripts/Shell scripts for Geektool or logging/2012-12-10-omnifocus-done-to-DayOne-shellscript.md

 - It avoids duplication of items logged earlier, if the script is called several times in one day.
 - It can be called automatically from Hazel, whenever a change in the OmniFocus cache is detected, if that suits your workflow.

+##Usage:

+This script requires installation of the Day One [command line interface](http://dayoneapp.com/tools/).

 Hazel settings to monitor changes in the OmniFocus cache folder:
 - *~/Library/Caches/com.omnigroup.OmniFocus*
 - or *~/Library/Caches/com.omnigroup.OmniFocus.MacAppStore*